 Lan Wangji was silent.
 Wei Wuxian could tell that it was not out of a need to refuse, however.

-“I learned that omega houses were outlawed ten years ago,” he continued.
+“I learned that kunze houses were outlawed ten years ago,” he continued.
 “But I don’t know why.”

 Lan Wangji said, “Lianfang-Zun outlawed them.”